slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *'The greatest rewards come from working on something that nobody has a name for.
+If you possibly can, work where there are no words for what you do.' -- Kevin Kelly*

+- (kk) You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
+Both work, but of the two, obsessing about your customers will take you further.
 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding. empregados sempre c skin in the game. the enemies are outside not inside
 - CEOs are adaptable and flexible and good risk managers.
 - Founder relationships matter more than you think.
 Be nice!
 Or at least don’t be a jerk